 Or Kay Thompson, MGM’s vocal coach, who incorporated the idiom of jazz in her arrangements for movies like “Funny Face” and “Meet Me In St. Louis?”

 And what of Tommy Dorsey, Artie Shaw and countless others – possibly mentioned in passing, but given short shrift.

 Not important to Burns, evidently.

 Burns even left out The Boswell Sisters, who practically invented jazz.

-I love Louis, but the sister’ lead singer Connee Boswell was the inspiration for Ella Fitzgerald.
+Lead singer Connee Boswell was the inspiration for Ella Fitzgerald.